How can we help?

 Plotting the Far Field Spectrum

-Far-field frequency spectra are obtained when a simulation is performed by specifying a list of frequencies or a frequency sweep.
-For each frequency, the far-field is calculated at the several directions given by the zenith (Theta) and azimuth (Phi) angular ranges and at the distance specified in the Far-Field panel of the Setup tabsheet.
-Therefore, a fixed direction (Theta, Phi) must be chosen to plot the far-field versus frequency.
+Far-field frequency spectra are obtained when a simulation is performed by specifying a list of frequencies or conducting a frequency sweep.
+For each frequency, the far-field is calculated at various directions determined by the zenith (Theta) and azimuth (Phi) angular ranges, and the distance specified in the Far-Field panel of the Setup tabsheet.
+Therefore, you must select a fixed direction (Theta, Phi) to plot the far-field versus frequency.

 Go to Results > Plot Far-Field Spectrum in the main menu to plot the far-field spectrum.
-This command displays the Select Far-Field Point dialog box, Fig. 1, where the fixed Theta and Phi angles can be selected.
-After clicking the OK button, the AN-XY Chart > application will show the frequency spectrum of the total E-field, Fig. 2.
+This command will display the Select Far-Field Point dialog box (see Fig. 1), where you can select the fixed Theta and Phi angles.
+After clicking the OK button, the AN-XY Chart application will display the frequency spectrum of the total E-field (refer to Fig. 2).

 Fig. 1: Select Far-Field Point dialog box for selecting a fixed direction (Theta, Phi).